jimwins/titi/docs/associations.rst

     // Find the user associated with the profile
     $user = $profile->user()->find_one();

-Again, Paris makes an assumption that the foreign key on the current (base) table has the same name as the related table with ``_id`` appended.
-In the example above, Paris will look for a column named ``user_id``.
+Again, models make an assumption that the foreign key on the current (base) table has the same name as the related table with ``_id`` appended.
+In the example above, the model will look for a column named ``user_id``.
 To override this behaviour, pass a second argument to the ``belongs_to`` method, specifying the name of the column on the current (base) table to use.

-Paris also makes an assumption that the foreign key in the associated (related) table is the primary key column of the related table.
-In the example above, Paris will look for a column named ``user_id`` in the user table (the related table in this example).
+Models also make an assumption that the foreign key in the associated (related) table is the primary key column of the related table.
+In the example above, the model will look for a column named ``user_id`` in the user table (the related table in this example).
 To override this behaviour, pass a third argument to the belongs_to method, specifying the name of the column in the related table to use as the foreign key column in the related table.